 While it’s always best to practice prevention and slather on the sunscreen daily, I still slip up every now and then and get a little more sun than I’d like.
 Whenever I do I turn to this after-sun butter to put out the fire.
 Thanks to cocoa butter, aloe vera and vitamin E, it’s a must for burnt and dehydrated skin.

 Benefits of Cocoa Butter

 Sunburned skin requires a little more TLC than other skin conditions.
 While you might not think of a balm like this after-sun butter as being the best burn remedy, cocoa butter is a rejuvenating moisturizer that protects skin from the elements and nourishes damaged skin cells.

 An antioxidant powerhouse: The sun causes free radicals to form in the body but cocoa butter is high in antioxidants, which help fight off free-radical damage and keep skin looking young and healthy.
 Cocoa butter is also anti-inflammatory, which helps soothe the burn and help skin heal faster.

 A scar reducer: Regular use of cocoa butter is said to help keep stretch marks and scars at bay and reduce the look of scars that have already cropped up.
 This is one of the most beloved benefits of cocoa butter!

-- A deep moisturizer: Because cocoa butter is chock full of essential fatty acids, it hydrates the skin deeply and locks in moisture so skin stays soft and supple.
+A deep moisturizer: Because cocoa butter is chock full of essential fatty acids, it hydrates the skin deeply and locks in moisture so skin stays soft and supple.
 It also contains oleic, palmitic, and stearic acids, all of which nourish the skin and strengthen the protective skin barrier.

 A sensitive-skin soother: While some claims are purely anecdotal, a lot of people swear by cocoa butter for helping clear up skin irritations such as eczema and dermatitis.